CleveYin/CleveYin/README.md

 # Hi, I'm Cong Yin.
-I'm currently a PhD candidate at the University of Chinese Academy of Sciences and a visiting PhD student at Columbia University.
+I'm currently a PhD candidate at University of Chinese Academy of Sciences and a visiting scholar at Columbia University.
-My research interests are in climate extremes, disaster risk reduction and data science.
+My research interests are climate extremes, disaster risk reduction and data science.